introproventures/graphql-jpa-query/README.md

 Query Wrapper with Where Criteria Expressions
 -------------------------------------
-This library supports flexible type safe criteria expressions with user-friendly SQL query syntax semantics using `where` arguments and `select` field to specify the entity graph query with entiy attribute names as a combination of logical expressions like OR, AND, EQ, NE, GT, GE, LT, LR, IN, NIN, IS_NULL, NOT_NULL.
+This library supports flexible type safe criteria expressions with user-friendly SQL query syntax semantics using `where` arguments and `select` field to specify the entity graph query with entiy attribute names as a combination of logical expressions like OR, AND, EQ, NE, GT, GE, LT, LR, IN, NIN, IS_NULL, NOT_NULL, BETWEEN, NOT_BETWEEN.

 For Example:

     query {
   	    Humans(where: {
-        OR: {
-          name: { LIKE: "Luke" }
+            name: { IN: ["Luke Skywalker", "Darth Vader"] }
-          OR: {
-            name: { LIKE: "Darth"}
-          }
-        }
         }) {
             select { name }
         }
     }

 Will return: